eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Players/Kaldrake Sootspot.md

 The group proceed to the pre-game feast.
 Gertrude notices that [[King Aslan]] has two right hands, and tells Kaldrake this.
 He seems to recall having two right hands means something, but can't place it.
 The dessert of the feast turns out to be poisoned, causing the group to become sick.

-Kaldrake escapes the feast, fighting the attacking guards on his way out, and makes his way to Gwyneth's tower, meeting up with Lexar, Branwyn, Gertrude, Contigo, and Lortzgab.
+Kaldrake escapes the feast, fighting the attacking guards on his way out, and makes his way to Gwyneth's tower, meeting up with Lexar, Branwyn, Gertrude, Contigo, and [[Lortzgab]].
 They jump out of the window to escape the corpse eaters seen overrunning the castle, landing in the moat, and returning to the Montrissad streets.
 ## [[Session 07 - The Party Sets Sail]]
 After escaping from the castle, the group begins proceeding through the monster-riddled streets to find Monty's.
 They run across townspeople barricading streets and homes from the corpse eaters, and take a young girl, [[Charlotte]], with them away from the chaos.
 On their way to Monty's, the party is heavily wounded by the monsters.
 They get to Monty's, and find it billowing with smoke.
 Inside is a small fire, which they put out.
 Branwyn notices that the door to Monty's magical hallway is gone, and finds runes where it once was.
 They find a letter from Monty saying he'll meet them in Wallachia.
 Soon after, Moiloc, [[Belnades]], and [[Tarren Hammerfist|Tarren]] enter as well, reuniting the party.